Antoine Augustin Calmet: Biography

-Augustin Calmet was born on 26 February 1672, in Ménil-la-Horgne, near Commercy in the Lorraine, to the modest family of Antoine Calmet.
+Augustin Calmet was born on 26 February 1672, in Ménil-la-Horgne, near Commercy, to the modest family of Antoine Calmet.
 His father was a blacksmith.
 After entering the Benedictine priory at Breuil at the age of 15, he attended the University of Pont-à-Mousson and studied rhetoric under the Jesuit father Ignace de L’Aubrussel (later the confessor to the Queen of Spain).
 At the end of these studies, he joined the Benedictine order of the Congregation of Saint-Vanne and St. Hydulphe.
 His novitiate was made to the St. Mansuy Abbey Toul where he took monastic vows on 23 October 1689.
 He was then sent to study philosophy at St. Èvre Abbey and theology at Munster Abbey.

 He was ordained into the Priesthood on 1 March 1696 in Arlesheim near Basel, and said his first Mass in the Abbey of Munster on 24 April 1696.

 He was commissioned to explain the holy scriptures in the Abbey of Moyenmoutier and Munster Abbey (1704), and was appointed prior to Lay-Saint-Christophe (1714–1715) He became abbot of St. Leopold Nancy (1718).
 He went through the various monasteries of his order, devouring libraries and writing many historical compilations.
 In 1728, Calmet was called as priest of Senones Saint-Pierre Abbey, the capital of Principality of Salm.
 It is in the great abbey Vosges that he worked and lived the last part of his life, maintaining a correspondence with many scientists, and remaining there until his death on 25 October 1757.